coloradokim/deckset-presentations/zero-to-sre.md

 ---
 # First Week

-Glossary and Active Recall
+Glossary

-^ Show wiki

 ---
+# First week

+* Have a one-on-one with your new hire
+* Do this on a regular interval, weekly if possible

+---
 # First 90 Days

-Start flipping the ratio of learning plan work to work on the codebase
+* Review the new engineer's progress as compared against the leveling doc
+* Promote them if they've leveled up!

 ---
 # First 90 Days

+* Start flipping the ratio of learning plan work to work on the codebase

+---
+# First 90 Days

+* Consider encouraging your new engineer to tak a professional exam to accelerate their learning

 ![inline](https://www.cncf.io/wp-content/uploads/2018/04/kubernetes-ckad-color.png)